The White Viking: Versions

 There are three different versions of the film: a five-hour mini-series, the theatrical cut, and the director's cut, Embla.

 The director's cut changes the order in which the scenes appear and focuses on the character of Embla.
 Askur's adventures in Iceland and all Icelandic characters are cut out, save some shots of Askur trekking the Icelandic wilderness.
 Several scenes featuring Embla and a plotline about Embla birthing Askur's son have been reinserted.
 Most of these scenes were included in the mini-series.
 The mini-series and Embla clarify that the character of Gudbrandur likely suffers from a mental disorder which he has passed on to his daughter Embla.
 This explains their visions, much like king Olaf.

 The television series also features additional plotlines about Askur's previous life as a Viking and his descent from Egill Skallagrímsson.
 The mini-series also includes scenes of sacrificing real animals in pagan rituals.
 The first episode features the on-screen killing of a pig as a sacrifice to the god Freyr.
 The last episode features a real butchered calf which has been sacrificed to Odin.

-The theatrical cut has released on VHS, while the mini-series and Embla are available on DVD.
+The theatrical cut has released on VHS, while the mini-series and Embla are available on DVD released in 2012.